nautobot/go-nautobot/docs/RackGroupRequest.md

 ### NewRackGroupRequest

-`func NewRackGroupRequest(name string, location ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *RackGroupRequest`
+`func NewRackGroupRequest(name string, location BulkWritableCableRequestStatus, ) *RackGroupRequest`

 NewRackGroupRequest instantiates a new RackGroupRequest object This constructor will assign default values to properties that have it defined,